Moritz Hall: Ethiopia

 Hall arrived in Ethiopia by the early 1860s, it is possible he arrived with no aim in mind other than to seek adventure but he also may have been appointed a servant to a missionary posted to the country or a travelling military officer.
 He soon became involved in German and British missionary activity, particularly with the London Society for Promoting Christianity Amongst the Jews in Ethiopia which sought converts from the Ethiopian Jews.
 He settled at the remote and poor mission station of Gaffat, to the east of Lake Tana.
 The mission was run by the Swiss-German Chrischona Brethren, a group of "artisan missionaries" who taught crafts and skills to locals as part of their attempt to attract converts.
 The station enjoyed the support of Ethiopian Emperor Tewodros II who sought to modernise his country.

 Tewodros became increasingly unstable after the deaths of his wife and key English advisers.
 He ordered the Gaffat mission to produce artillery pieces for his army; the missionaries complained they had no knowledge of such matters but were compelled to start work.
 The mission station constructed a forge, with a dam and water wheel to drive the bellows.
 Hall's metal casting experience was put to good use and he made a mortar and ammunition, one of the first weapons produced at the station.
 By 1863 the forge had produced a number of cannon and further mortars, including "Sebastopol" which survives as a museum piece.
 The founding of the forge at Gaffat is sometimes considered the start of industrialisation in Ethiopia.

 Hall married Wolete-Iyasus (Katarina) Zander, the 14-year-old daughter of an Ethiopian aristocrat mother and an Anhalt-born German artist father Eduard Zander (Ethiopian court portraitist), at Gaffat on 17 May 1863.
 In 1866 the couple had their first of thirteen children, Jakob Gottlieb Hall (1866-1919).
 By one report Hall had risen to a position of confidence with Tewodros and was considered his minister of war.
 However the emperor, increasingly dependent on alcohol, became increasingly erratic.
 Claiming to have received no reply to a letter he sent to the British Queen Victoria he imprisoned all English missionaries in the state, extending this to all foreigners by 1867.
 Hall and his family were imprisoned at the fortress of Mäqdäla.
 A British punitive expedition was sent in late 1867 and, in what became known as the Battle of Magdala, took the fortress by assault during which Tewedros took his own life.
+It was during his captivity at Mäqdäla that Hall, born to Jewish parents, converted to Christianity.
 Katarina gave birth to a daughter during the siege and she was named Magdalena after the fortress.
 Magdalena (1868-1945) went on to marry the Russian baron Plato von Ustinov and was the grandmother of British actor Peter Ustinov.